Arterial input function: Population-based method

+The late-phase exponential typically contributes around 75–80% of the total AIF area over 60 minutes.
+This means the method captures most of the individual variation necessary to estimate tracer uptake (Ki), which is especially useful in treatment studies like those involving osteoporosis.
+The method assumes that treatment effects mainly alter the slower, late-phase component and have minimal impact on the early-phase peak related to rapid tracer delivery.
+As a result, Ki values derived using this method may differ slightly from those obtained via direct arterial sampling.

+However, the model used to generate this input function was developed from a small, specific population and may not apply to all groups.
+It also isn't suitable for estimating bone blood flow (K1), as it uses an average early-phase response that might not reflect individual tracer kinetics immediately after injection.
+Accurate K1 estimation requires either arterial sampling or an image-derived method that captures arterial tracer levels within the first few minutes, corrected for imaging effects.

+A major advantage of this approach is that it enables Ki measurements at multiple skeletal sites using short static scans taken during a single session, without the need for continuous dynamic scanning.
+Compared with other input function methods, this approach provides more precise Ki estimates with lower measurement errors.

+Alternative implementations have used heart imaging instead of blood sampling to calibrate the residual function.
+Some versions multiply the terminal exponential rather than add to it, which may better adjust for differences in body size.
+In contrast, the additive approach might be more suitable when treatment or disease significantly affects the late-phase kinetics.
+Studies comparing these methods have shown that both produce consistent Ki values, and combining this approach with static scanning can substantially reduce overall imaging time.

 Image-derived method

 An image-derived arterial input function (IDAIF) obtained by measuring the tracer counts over the aorta, carodit artery, or radial artery offers an alternative to invasive arterial blood sampling.
 An IDAIF at the aorta can be determined by measuring the tracer counts over the left ventricle, ascending aorta, and abdominal aorta and this has been previously validated by various researchers.

 The arterial time-activity curve (TAC) from the image data requires corrections for metabolites formed over time, differences between whole blood and plasma activity, which are not constant over time, correction for partial volume errors (PVE) due to the small size of the ROI, spill-over errors due to activity from neighbouring tissues outside the ROI, error due to patient movement, and noise introduced due to the limited number of counts acquired in each image time frame because of the short time frames.
 These errors are corrected using late venous blood samples, and the resulting curve is called an arterial input function (AIF).
 There are numerous methods tried by researchers over the years.